sikora-scientific-instrumentation/cold_stage_4/README.md

 In the program directory, enter ipython ColdStage.py at the command line.
 If no physical instrument is connected you can select the 'simulation_test_device' from the device option menu to have a play.
 If you have a webcam connected (or built-in) you it should detect it.
 If not, you can run the software without.

+The cold-stage documentation and knowledge repository can be found [here](documentation/documentation.md)

 Licence:
 --------